opencv/opencv/modules/ml/doc/neural_networks.rst

 This method applies the specified training algorithm to computing/adjusting the network weights.
 It returns the number of done iterations.

+The RPROP training algorithm is parallelized with the TBB library.

 CvANN_MLP::predict
 ------------------
 Predicts responses for input samples.